12 Facebook Tips for Seniors – Help Your Loved One Get Started

 Go Over Basic Social Media and Facebook Etiquette

-If your loved one is new to social media, they will probably be unfamiliar with basic social media etiquette.
+If your loved one is new to social media, they will probably be unfamiliar with basic etiquette.
 It may be worth sitting down with your loved one and helping them to explore and navigate the social media platform that they have chosen.
-Facebook proves to be a highly popular option when staying connected with family, thanks to its photo and video sharing features and the ability to keep connections limited to a small group of family and friends.
+Facebook is a highly popular option for staying connected with family, thanks to its photo and video-sharing features and the ability to keep connections limited to a small group of family and friends.
 However, other platforms such as Instagram and Pinterest may also appeal to your loved one, depending on whether they use a smartphone.

-While each social media platform has its different styling and use options, there are some general etiquette rules which apply across all of the platforms:
+While each social media platform has its different styling and use options, some general etiquette rules apply across all of the platforms:

 Treat all information as public information

-Along the lines of protecting private information, be sure that your loved one is familiar with the private messaging options available on some social media platforms, like Facebook.
-Encourage your loved one to use private messaging or email if they want to have conversations with a particular person, rather than conducting these conversations through wall posts or comments on posts.
+To protect private information, ensure your loved one is familiar with the private messaging options available on some social media platforms, like Facebook.
+Encourage your loved one to use private messaging or email if they want to have conversations with a particular person rather than conducting these conversations through wall posts or comments on posts.

-Remind your loved one that social media uses the internet, and because of security issues they should never share financial or private information on social media, even through email or private messaging.
+Remind your loved one that social media uses the internet.
+Because of security issues, they should never share financial or private information on social media, even through email or private messaging.

-Understand that emotion and inflection are lost through writing
+Understand that emotion and inflection are lost in writing

 Discuss how the written word can be misinterpreted on social media.
-Remind your loved one that important aspects of conversation, such as emotion and inflection, are lost through writing.
-Advise your loved one to read over everything that they have written to make sure that their message is clear before actually posting the content.
+Remind your loved one that essential aspects of conversation, such as emotion and inflection, are lost through writing.
+Advise your loved one to read over everything they have written to ensure their message is clear before posting the content.

 Setting Your Loved One Up for Social Media Success

 The world of social media can be a bit overwhelming and confusing, especially if you’re new to it.
-Schedule multiple times to sit down with your loved one to show them the basic function of Facebook, such as how to send a message and how to reply to a post.
-If your loved one would like to get involved with social media, then the more guidance you can provide to them, the better.
+Schedule multiple times to sit down with your loved one to show them the primary functions of Facebook, such as how to send a message and how to reply to a post.
+If your loved one wants to get involved with social media, the more guidance you can provide them, the better.

 Cahoon Care’s experienced caregiver team offers a full range of compassionate in-home care services for you or your loved one.
 Contact us today to learn how we can help.